DM8tyProgrammer/mighty-articles/editor-config.md

 ## EditorConfig saves your time by:

-- **Enabling Auto Import**: Whenever there are changes in configuration, commit the corresponding rules in `.editorconfig` file and supported IDEs automatically apply changes.
+- **Enabling Auto Import**: Whenever there are changes in coding standards, commit the corresponding rules in `.editorconfig` file and supported IDEs automatically apply changes.

-- **IDE Flexibility**: EditorConfig is available to multiple IDEs.
+- **IDE Flexibility**: EditorConfig is available to many IDEs.
-  Some IDE inherently supports EditorConfig; some might require external plugins.
+  Some IDE inherently support EditorConfig; some might require external plugins.
 It might be that your IDE might not support all the properties.
 Check the IDE documentation for details.

 ## In action